NSW Government scraps red tape to help drought-affected communities

 “We want to see our farmers through this drought, we want to see them through recovery but we also want to make sure we have the best infrastructure in place to prepare communities for future drought.”

 Projects that have been approved under the Safe and Secure Water program so far include: replacing an ageing sewerage treatment plant in Junee; constructing a new water treatment plant at Crescent Head; and upgrading a water treatment plant in Manilla.

-Minister for Primary Industries and Regional Water Niall Blair said slashing red tape around the program would make it easier for communities to access funding for critical water infrastructure projects
+Minister for Primary Industries and Regional Water Niall Blair said slashing red tape around the program would make it easier for communities to access funding for critical water infrastructure projects such as these.